dashbird/site/content/knowledge-base/basic-concepts/serverless-advantages-and-use-cases.md

 ## Why use serverless?

-Serverless computing has numerous advantages over classical server-centric infrastructure.
+Serverless computing has numerous <a href="https://dashbird.io/knowledge-base/basic-concepts/serverless-advantages-and-use-cases/">advantages</a> over classical server-centric infrastructure.
 Developers are usually able to release products faster, benefit from inherent scaling and reduce infrastructure costs.
 Serverless also requires less know-how of infrastructure management and is easier to get started with.

 ## Advantages of serverless computing